 Hilton Honors Review: Hilton Honors Perks, Point Value & More

-Hilton Worldwide is the largest hotel chain in the U.S. and the second-largest globally, with more than 750,000 rooms across 94 countries.
-The company’s loyalty program, Hilton Honors Rewards, is also one of the most popular among travel-minded consumers, boasting more than 25 million members – including a record 4.2 million new enrollees in 2014.
+Hilton Worldwide is the largest hotel chain in the U.S. and the second-largest globally, with more than 913,000 rooms across 113 countries.
+The company’s loyalty program, Hilton Honors Rewards, is also one of the most popular among travel-minded consumers, boasting more than 82 million members.

-The ability to earn free nights is Honors’ main draw, and members cashed in on 5.4 million rewards nights in 2014, according to Hilton.
-Other perks include specialized check-in/check-out procedures, the potential for room upgrades, discounts on activities, and health club access – depending on your status level.
+The ability to earn free nights is Honors’ main draw, while other perks include specialized check-in/check-out procedures, the potential for room upgrades, discounts on activities, and complimentary breakfast – depending on your status level.

 But is Honors the most rewarding hotel loyalty program out there?
 And how can members maximize their earnings at the lowest possible cost?
 We’ll explain all of that and more below.